 Research

 My Ph.D. thesis involves an integrated framework that addresses two critical challenges in biomedical AI: data scarcity and poor generalization.
-My hypothesis is that by combining domain knowledge, hardware–AI co-design, and generative models, we can create synthetic biomedical data to enhance sensing + modeling.
+My hypothesis is that by combining domain knowledge (physics-constraints), hardware–AI co-design, and generative models, we can create synthetic biomedical data to enhance sensing + modeling.
 My main application is a continuation of my Master’s work : A non-invasive wearable Hydration Tracking device.

 You can explore these projects in more detail on my Projects Page.